 Back home in South Africa, Naspers has already started seeing traction in some of its eCommerce startups such as Takealot.
 Its last comeback to Nigeria was OLX where the company is trying to monetise its classified operations in the face of a stiff competition with Jiji.com.

 A German cloning Rocket landed on the Niger

-Boom!!!
 An available report said 100 days after, Ebay saw the havoc the Samwer Brothers are doing to its business in Germany, they decided to buy Alando for a whopping USD43 million.
-Although Oliver later said it was one of his worst mistakes for selling too early, he spent some time running Ebay before dropping the ball to walk away with his piles of cash.
+Although Oliver later said it was one of his worst mistakes for selling too early, he spent some time running eBay before dropping the ball to walk away with his piles of cash.

 Olly as they call him went ahead to start Rocket Internet SE.
-With their unrelenting fervor in copying every startup idea over their in the Atlantic, they soon earn the scornful name as the ‘German cloning machine’ on steroids (that is my emphasis).
+With their unrelenting fervor in copying every startup idea over the Atlantic, they soon earn the scornful name as the ‘German cloning machine’ on steroids (that is my emphasis).

 After getting investors to put money into the Rocket Internet, Oliver saw the need to capture the world of eCommerce outside of the world of Amazon and Alibaba.
 On his company’s site, he said the vision of the company is ‘To become the largest eCommerce company outside of China and the United States’.

 In conjunction with a Swedish telecom and media company, Millicom, Rocket Internet created Africa Internet Group, AIG (PS.
 This AIG has no relation with the American International Group, called AIG) and the Latin America Internet Holdings, LIH.
 Analysts said it was a move to take the African market by the jugular.